 Don’t get me wrong, I love pumpkin bread just as much as the next gal –mostly in the Fall and around Thanksgiving.
 I don’t really crave it, or even think about it that much until the holiday rolls around.

 But I’ve had 4 cans of pumpkin puree sitting in my pantry for quite a while…

 And it’s been staring at me…begging me to do something with it.
-So, I decided to venture into making pumpkin bread.
+So, I decided to venture into making whole wheat pumpkin bread.

 Recipes with cloves got nixed because I didn’t have any on hand.

-What started as a little experiment turned out to be a tasty pumpkin bread recipe that will be my go-to from now on.
+What started as a little experiment turned out to be a tasty quick bread recipe that will be my go-to from now on.
 And now I’ll share it with you!

 Feel free to let me know about YOUR favorite pumpkin bread recipe in the comments below. 😉